1 2 7 8 As A Fraction

 a₀ + 1/(a₁ + 1/(a₂ + 1/(a₃ + ...)))

-Where a₀, a₁, a₂, a₃, ... are integers.
-Continued fractions offer a unique way to approximate real numbers and have applications in number theory, approximation theory, and dynamical systems.
+Where a₀, a₁, a₂, a₃, ...
+Continued fractions offer a unique way to approximate real numbers and have applications in number theory, approximation theory, and dynamical systems. are integers.
 While converting to a standard fraction is more common, understanding continued fractions provides a deeper insight into number representation.

 Conversion for Different Number Systems